DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/30 Data Formatting/24 Date-Time Formats.md

         }
     };

 Alternatively, you can use a native formatter of the Globalize library.
-In this case, the **format** property accepts an object whose fields are the same as the options passed to the <a href="https://github.com/jquery/globalize/blob/master/doc/api/date/date-formatter.md" target="_blank">dateFormatter</a>.
+In this case, the **format** property accepts an object whose fields are the same as the properties passed to the <a href="https://github.com/jquery/globalize/blob/master/doc/api/date/date-formatter.md" target="_blank">dateFormatter</a>.

     <!--JavaScript-->var widgetOptions = {
         // ...